isomerpages/govtech-corp/media/technews/_posts/2022-09-02-post-Five cables that went the way of dinosaurs.md

 replaced them.</p>
 <p>For some weird reason though, modern-day TVs still have these ports.
 Our
-guess is that it’s used to ensure backward compatibility with VCRs – which amazingly still&nbsp;<a href="https://www.nytimes.com/2021/02/20/style/vhs-tapes.html" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">see use.</a>&nbsp;It’s
-only a matter of time – so don’t feel too attached to them!</p>
+guess is that it’s used to ensure backward compatibility with VCRs – which amazingly still&nbsp;see use.&nbsp;It’s only a matter of time – so don’t feel too attached to them!</p>
 <h3>Coaxial</h3>
 <p>Where you might have seen it: Set-top boxes, TVs, wall ports (which connect
 to networks).
 When we say this cable is old, we mean it.
 The submarine